sagerg/project-euler-archive/README.md

 # project-euler-archived -problems
-Collection of my attempts at Project Euler
+Collection of solutions for Project Euler.
 > Updated for: 1 to 7.